likeablegeek/ifc2/README.md

   * `pollThrottle` is an integer value specifying how many milliseconds to wait between each polling request to Infinite Flight; default is `0`
   * `enableLog` is a boolean value to enable/disable logging in the Module; default is `false`
   * `loggingLevel` is an integer value for logging level in the module (2: INFO, 1: WARN, 0: ERROR); default is 0 (ERROR)
+  * `keepAlive` is a boolean value indicating if the socket connection should have TCP keep alive enabled; default is `false`
+  * `doReconnect` is a boolean value indicating if `ifc2` should attempt to reconnect the socket connection when the connection generates an error; default is `true`
+  * `timeout` is an integer value indicating if the socket connection should generate timeout events after a set number of milliseconds -- no timeouts occur if set to `0`; default is `0`
   * `host` is the IP address of a device running Infinite Flight to which you want to connect without polling for UDP broadcasts from Infinite Flight; if not set the module will wait for a UDP broadcast to determine which device to connect to
   * `port` is the port to use when manually connecting to a device running Infinite Flight without polling for UDP broadcasts from Infinite Flight; if not set the module will wait for a UDP broadcast to determine which device to connect to